 GAD is characterized by excessive, persistent worrying that is hard to control.
 A Veteran with anxiety might worry a great deal about little things (like being on time or running errands), about larger issues such as work, money or health, and/or about things that are out of their hands, such as national and international events.

 Veterans with generalized anxiety are sometimes told that they worry too much and may even describe themselves as “worry warts.”
 Both are improper responses.
 GAD is a recognized disability and a Veteran who is preoccupied with anxious feelings should receive medical help through the VA or a private provider.
-If your GAD disability claim has been denied, the VA disability appeal attorneys at Berry Law Firm can help you file an appeal and pursue the full benefits that you have earned through your service to our country.
+If your GAD disability claim has been denied, the VA disability appeal attorneys at Berry Law can help you file an appeal and pursue the full benefits that you have earned through your service to our country.

 If you are a U.S. military Veteran who suffers from generalized anxiety disorder and you are having difficulty obtaining the appropriate VA disability rating to qualify for benefits, contact Berry Law for assistance today.
 Berry Law is a national law firm that helps Veterans across the country appeal denied VA claims and appeal disability rating decisions.
 Our attorneys, most of whom are military Veterans, will fight for you to receive your full VA disability benefit.
 Call (888) 883-2483 to speak to a GAD disability appeal lawyer.

 Feeling anxious about things from time to time is normal.
 Recognizing what causes us to worry is part of how we prioritize life and focus on issues that need to be addressed.
 But when everyday worries become persistent and create an impediment to day-to-day activities, work, sleep, or relationships, that’s a problem you should seek to address.